KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displayencoding_pq/README.md

 Light contribution can come from several lightsources.
 To avoid costly and complex calculation of light contribution prior to the BRDF, values are scaled before sent to the OETF.
 This scaling, not clamp, shall be done equally to RGB triplets in a way that retains hue.
+The RGB value for each pixel is then stored in the framebuffer using OETF (display encoding) depending on colorspace.

 **Implementation Notes**